 Except as otherwise provided, committee chairpersons are to be appointed by the President within 60 days of the beginning of the President's term of office.
 The committee chairperson shall select the committee members, with the approval of the President, within 30 days of his/her appointment.
 Each committee shall consist of such numbers of members as the President and designated chairperson may determine necessary to fulfill the committee's function, with the term of office of committee membership being the same as that of the President.
 Any member shall be subject to removal by the President or majority vote of the Executive Board.
 The President shall serve as an ex-officio member of all committees, except the Nominating Committee.

 Section 2.
-Standing
+Permanent Committees

-The following permanent committees are established to assure that essential club functions are accomplished in a timely and efficient manner.
+The following permanent committees are established to assure that essential club functions are accomplished in a timely and efficient manner:

 b.
 Ballot Committee.
-To prepare, distribute, tally and certify results of ballots and all elections and membership voting matters.
+To prepare, distribute, tally, and certify results of ballots and all elections and membership voting matters.

 d.
 Publicity and Public Relations Committee.
 For the purpose of initiating and carrying out all matters pertaining to publicity and public relations and maintaining a positive image of the PNC3 both internally and without.